madhur/madhur.github.com/_posts/2020-02-08-incrementally-route-traffic-newer-version-service.markdown

 Recently, I had a requirement to incrementally increase the traffic to a newer version of service we were deploying in production.

 We didn't wanted to go with random percentage approach.
-This is because our users are mobile app users and we didn't want the users to hit the older version and newer verison of service randomly.
+This is because our users are mobile app users and we didn't want the users to hit the older version and newer version of service randomly.

 That is, we wanted to consistently map the user to either be routed to an older version of newer version based on certain configurable percentage.